Moshe-Malka/databand-pipeline/README.md

-# Welcome to your CDK Python project!
+# Databand Interview Task

-This is a blank project for Python development with CDK.
+This is a repository to hold my solution for the Databand interview task i received.

+## Fallowing is the CDK Info:

 The `cdk.json` file tells the CDK Toolkit how to execute your app.